perfectbeeing/perfectbeeing.github.io/README.md

 awake();
 //trace( miles/texas);

-The resulting novel can be found by touching the link below.
+#The resulting simulation can be found by touching the link below.

 <a href="http://perfectbeeing.github.io">Perfect Beeing : A Sim Story </a>

-What the Critics Said
+#What the Critics Said

+#ROBERTA SMITH:
-ROBERTA SMITH: It displays a roughness around the edges.
+It displays a roughness around the edges.
 There is a mystery to it [:punct:][:digit:]' | Will it come together or will it not.

+#JERRY SLATZ:
-JERRY SLATZ: Wishes to be about progress but is not
+Wishes to be about progress but is not